hphelion/documentation/cloudos/install.customize-network-settings.md

 **Note:** HP recommends that you keep the default values because this network type is considered to be an isolated, private network.
-If you wish to customize the Admin network, the Operational Dashboard would not be accessible on the current IP address.
+If you wish to customize the Admin network, the Operational Dashboard would not be accessible on the current IP address, post Complete Install.
 You may have to set the browser client's network configuration to be on the same network as the customized Admin network to continue accessing it.
 The Complete Install process in the Operational Dashboard will suggest the required changes.

 ### Edit the Admin Network